 |Value||Business Intelligence, Analysis, and Reporting||Complex data mining for prediction, recommendation, pattern finding, etc.|

-The ultimate goal for data analysis to get timely insights to support decision making.
-Categorizing data into Small and Big help to tackle challenges in analyzing data of each world separately with proper tools.
-The line between two categories varies with emerging advanced data processing systems which makes even big data querying much faster and less complex.
+The ultimate goal of data analysis is to get timely insights to support decision-making.
+They are categorizing data into Small and Big to help tackle challenges in analyzing data of each world separately with proper tools.
+The line between the two categories varies with emerging advanced data processing systems, which makes even big data querying much faster and less complex.

 This has been a guide to Small Data vs Big Data.
-Here we have discussed Small Data vs Big Data head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed Small Data vs Big Data head-to-head comparison, key differences, and comparison table.
 You may also look at the following articles to learn more –

 - Big Data vs Data Science – How Are They Different?

 - Data Science vs Artificial Intelligence